Anonymous Meeting in Networks: Unknown upper bound on the size of the graph

-The above construction proceeds infinitely, producing the view from $v_1$, which is an infinite tree.
-(This infinite tree is indeed the view from $v_1$ because whenever a node is added to the tree, all its neighbors are eventually added as well, with the correct port numbers.)
 To produce the colored view, notice that there are only two colors in this colored view: white corresponding to empty nodes in the final configuration and black corresponding to nodes $v_1$,..., $v_k$ (all these nodes get identical colors: since memories of explorers are the same, memories of their tokens are also the same and memories of corresponding nodes in state {\tt shadow} are also identical).
 It remains to indicate how the colors are distributed in the constructed view.
 This is done as follows.
 When a tree $T_j'$ is attached, exactly one of its nodes (namely the node corresponding to $v_j$) is black.
 Exactly these nodes become black in the obtained colored view.

 This construction of colored views is done for all explorers $E_i$.
 Consider two explorers $E_i$ and $E_j$.
 Since these explorers have the same memory, the trees $T_s'$ attached at a given stage of the construction of the views of $E_i$ and $E_j$ are isomorphic.
 They are also attached in the same places of the view.
 Hence by induction of the level of the view it follows that both colored views are identical.
 This implies that the final configuration is a clone configuration which gives a contradiction in Case 1.